We saw in Basic Information, that some sequences can be expressed by a single formula.

 It is most commonly written in subscript notation, an.

-In plain English, an explicit formula establishes a formula finding any term in a sequence,
+In plain English, an explicit formula establishes a formula for finding any term in a sequence,

 by using its "position number" in the sequence.